Skip to main content

 Amazon Aurora

-Amazon Aurora is a cutting-edge relational database service, created, and offered by AWS in 2014.
-Amazon designed Aurora to work in conjunction with MySQL 5.6, and PostgreSQL, built for the cloud service.
-Aurora Postgres delivers five times better performance than MySQL and 3 times better performance than PostgreSQL with the reliability, security, and availability of high-end commercial AWS database services at one-tenth price.
+Amazon Aurora is a cutting-edge relational database service created and offered by AWS in 2014.
+Amazon designed Aurora to work in conjunction with MySQL 5.6 and PostgreSQL, which were built for the cloud service.
+Aurora Postgres delivers five times better performance than MySQL and three times better performance than PostgreSQL, with the reliability, security, and availability of high-end commercial AWS database services at one-tenth the price.

-In addition, when Aurora Postgres syncs with MySQL and PostgreSQL, it offers a bunch of special features like security, durability, migration, and many more to the list.
-Moreover, it stunts maintenance costs without cutting corners on performance.
+In addition, when Aurora Postgres syncs with MySQL and PostgreSQL, it offers a variety of special features, such as security, durability, migration, and many more.
+Moreover, it stunts maintenance costs without sacrificing performance.

-Without your intervention, AWS Aurora allocates database storage volume in 10 GB logical blocks, also known as the Protection group.
+Without your intervention, AWS Aurora allocates the database storage volume in 10 GB logical blocks, also known as the Protection group.
 The data available in the protection group is reproduced across six storage nodes, which are automatically allocated across three separate availability zones (AZs) in the Amazon Aurora cluster.
-If data fails in one AZ, then it aims to recover data in another AZ.
+If data fails in one AZ, it aims to recover it in another AZ.

 When you create a cluster, it automatically consumes data.
-If data increases and exceeds its storage capacity, the service engine seamlessly expands its volume to meet the requirement, and it auto-scales up to 64 TB.
+If data increases and exceeds its storage capacity, the service engine seamlessly expands its volume to meet the requirement and auto-scales up to 64 TB.

 Aurora Database Cluster